Finding a TA Position

 Finding a TA position:

 In the CEE department, there is no formal and universal process of finding a TA position.
 Since course structure is primarily set by the professor, this individual is also responsible for finding an appropriately qualified individual for the position.
 However, there is plenty a student can do to grab the attention of a professor and express their interest in becoming a TA.
 Historically, most students have attained their TA-ship by either taking the course or working with the professor on research.
 Most professors decide to pick students that have shown a clear interest in the position, a mastery of the course material, and are in need of funding.
 If you are interested in being the TA for a class, we recommend that you take initiative to take the course, email the professor directly, or personally talk with the professor.
-If you are applying for a TA position in the SDC program, please take the time to fill out the SDC TA-application found here.

 The TA role: